brianpos/UploadFIG/README.md

 Options:
   -s, --sourcePackagePath <sourcePackagePath>                The explicit path of a package to process (over-rides
                                                              PackageId/Version)
+  -fd, --forceDownload                                       Force the download of the package from the source package path
-  -pid, --packageId <packageId>                              The Package ID of the package to upload (from the HL7 FHIR Package
+                                                             (If not specified, will use the last downloaded package) [default: False] -pid, --packageId <packageId>                              The Package ID of the package to upload (from the HL7 FHIR Package
                                                              Registry)
   -pv, --packageVersion <packageVersion>                     The version of the Package to upload (from the HL7 FHIR Package